dbos-inc/dbos-transact-ts/packages/component-aws-s3/README.md

     const getres = await ctx.invoke(defaultS3).get('/my/test/key');
 ```

-***Note:*** **Function return values from workflows, transactions, and communicators are logged to the database.
-This means that communicator functions are suitable for reading kilobytes of data from S3, that megabytes will possibly work, but gigabytes will cause great pain.
-Consider [having the client read from S3 with a signed URL](#presigned-get-urls) if the data is large.**
+Note that the return value from `get` will be logged to the database.
+Consider [reading directly from S3 with a signed URL](#presigned-get-urls) if the data is large.

 ### Deleting Objects
 An S3 key can be removed/deleted with the following: